Turku

 Paavo Nurmi Games

-The Paavo Nurmi Games, held every year, is Finland’s most prestigious athletics competition and one of the Gold level events – the highest on the Continental Tour (the world’s largest athletics competition series).
+The Paavo Nurmi Games, held every year, are Finland’s most prestigious athletics competition and one of the Gold level events – the highest on the Continental Tour (the world’s largest athletics competition series).
 The games are part of the Paavo Nurmi Festival, which celebrates and honours the memory of running legend Paavo Nurmi.

 Turun Tuomiopäivä